-It is in your best interest to discuss any concerns with the PTA Program Director (lclute@ccsnh.edu) early in the application/ orientation process so you don't waste time and money.
+It is in your best interest to discuss any concerns with the PTA Program Director (kboyle@ccsnh.edu) early in the application/ orientation process so you don't waste time and money.

 By the signature below, the prospective student acknowledges his/her responsibility to participate in and pay for theses background checks/drug tests, if required by the clinical site.
 By the signature below, the prospective student also acknowledges the consequences of refusing to test, or refusing to undergo the background checks.
-By the signature below, the prospective student also acknowledges the consequences of a positive background check/test and the inability to complete the PTA program.
+By the signature below, the prospective student also acknowledges the consequences of a positive background checks.
+At the prospective student also acknowledges the consequences of a positive background check/test and the inability to complete the PTA program.